 At school, however, you get texts, or Instant Messages, or maybe a cell phone call.
 And those contacts can come at times when your student is upset about something – and it seems like it has taken on Epic Awful Disaster Horrendous proportions.
-And that makes parents upset too – you’re now stressed because your student is stressed.
+All this makes parents and family members upset too – you’re now stressed because your student is stressed.

-In these moments, you might be tempted to swing into action and jump in to help with your student’s issue, I’d encourage you to think before you act, and remember that old safety training – Stop, Drop, and Roll.
+In those times you are tempted to swing into action and jump in to help with your student’s issue, I’d encourage you to think before you act.
+Remember the old safety training – Stop, Drop, and Roll.
 What do I mean by this?

-Drop – the urge to reach out and fix things yourself or provide instructions on how your student should handle the situation.
+Drop – the urge to reach out and fix things yourself or provide detailed instructions on how your student should handle the situation.
 Instead, push back with questions: What do you think you might do?
 What are your options?
 What campus offices might have resources?
 What have you already tried?
 Who have you talked to about this already (your RA? adviser? etc.) Those kinds of questions can help prompt your Deac to figure out next steps (without you directing those next steps).

 Roll – with it!
 This is easy to say, but hard to do.
 Let your student do the problem-solving on his or her own (even if the solution is different from how you might have handled it).
 Struggling with adversity builds resilience and helps your students learn that they are capable and resourceful.